-- ISO26000.info should as far as possible reflect use of ISO 26000 in both developed and emerging economies.
+- ISO26000.info should as far as possible reflect use of ISO 26000 in both developed and emerging/developing countries.

 Mr. Staffan Söderberg, Sweden, Editor of the site.
+Former Vice Chair of the international ISO 26000 Working Group.
 Contact Staffan (LinkedIn)

 Ms. Karla Guerrero, Mexico, social responsibility consultant with long experience in use of sustainability standards from ISO.
 Contact Karla (LinkedIn).